jsturgill/jds-demo-plugin/README.md

 The commands were tested under Windows git bash.
 It should be straightforward for you to adjust as necessary for your environment.

-Note: Docker compose is required.
+Note: Docker compose is required, as is PHP 7.4 or greater.

 ## Local Dev Environment

 To get started:

-1. copy `.env.template` to `.env` and update any values, then
+1. copy `docker/.env.template` to `docker/.env` and (optionally) update any values you like, then
-2. run `init.sh` to download WordPress, run docker install, and stage some files.
+2. run `init.sh` to do some housekeeping.
 Finally,
-3. execute `docker compose up`.
+3. execute `docker compose -f docker/docker-compose.yml up`.

 ## Dev-Utils Setup

-The example commands in this documentation expect certain `phar` files to exist in `dev-utils`.
+The example commands in this documentation expect `dev-utils` to be initialized by downloading certain `.phar` files and loading .

 Run the following command to download them: